marijnh/Eloquent-JavaScript/20_node.md

 {{index "Node.js", "kill process"}}

 When you run this script, the process just sits there and waits.
 When a script is listening for events—in this case, network connections—`node` will not automatically exit when it reaches the end of the script.
-To close it, press [control]{keyname}-C.
+To close it, press [ctrl]{keyname}-C.

 {{index [method, HTTP]}}

-A real web ((server)) usually does more than the one in the example—it looks at the request's ((method)) (the `method` property) to see what action the client is trying to perform and looks at the request's ((URL)) to find out which resource this action is being performed on.
+A real web ((server)) usually does more than the one in the example—it looks at the request's ((method)) (the `method` property) to see what action the client is trying to perform and looks at the request's ((URL)) to find out on which resource this action is being performed.
 We'll see a more advanced server [later in this chapter](node#file_server).

 {{index "node:http package", "request function", "fetch function", [HTTP, client]}}

-The `node:http` module also provides a `request` function, which can be used to make HTTP requests.
+The `node:http` module also provides a `request` function that can be used to make HTTP requests.
 However, it is a lot more cumbersome to use than `fetch`, which we saw in [Chapter ?](http).
 Fortunately, `fetch` is also available in Node, as a global binding.
 Unless you want to do something very specific, such as processing the response document piece by piece as the data comes in over the network, I recommend sticking to `fetch`.

 ## Streams